NickEinstein1/CATIA/README.md

 **Catastrophe AI System for Climate Risk Modeling**

 CATIA is a production-ready Python library for catastrophe risk modeling.
-It combines climate data ingestion, ML-based risk prediction, actuarial loss simulation, and mitigation optimization into a unified framework.
+It combines climate data ingestion, ML-based risk prediction, actuarial loss simulation, and mitigation optimization into a unified framework.This system allows us to quantify climate risks and also find solutions in the leap of Environment Sustainable Goals (ESG).

 ## Installation